 Artificial insemination can be performed either with the husband’s sperm or with donor sperm.
 The latter raises more halachic concerns but may be permitted after individual halachic consultation.
 There is halachic debate as to whether it is preferable to use sperm from a Jewish or non-Jewish donor.
 A Jewish donor’s sperm should only be used if the identity of the donor is known, thus preventing the prospect that children of the same anonymous donor could unwittingly transgress the prohibition on incest.

 When necessary, insemination is generally permitted during niddah.
 This follows the view that conception during niddah is viewed negatively only when it is accomplished through prohibited relations.
-There is a range of views on how insemination affects counting the clean days, so a woman should ask an individual question if this situation arises.

 Assisted Reproductive Technology (IVF, ICSI, etc.)

-In IVF (in vitro fertilization), eggs (ova) removed from the wife’s ovaries are placed in a petri dish with sperm from the husband and allowed to combine.
+In IVF (in vitro fertilization), eggs (ova) retrieved from the wife’s ovaries are placed in a petri dish with sperm from the husband and allowed to combine.
 In ICSI (intracytoplasmic sperm injection), a sperm cell is inserted directly into an egg cell.
 The embryo resulting from either procedure is then implanted into the wife’s uterus.
 Egg retrieval and embryo transfer are both permitted during niddah.

 Assisted reproductive technology may be used for a number of reasons.
 For male factor infertility, IVF or ICSI may work where IUI does not.
 IVF may also successfully bypass structural female factors of infertility.